 While many dental practices offer some type of orthodontic treatment, relatively few of them actually employ orthodontists.
 To become an orthodontist, a dentist must attend an additional three years of training after dental school in an orthodontic residency program.
-At Stonecreek Dental Care, you can get treatment from two orthodontists: Dr. Nancy Montgomery and Dr. Charles Reed.
+At Stonecreek Dental Care, you can get treatment from Dr. Adam Danze.
 With our orthodontists, your family members are in expert hands.
 We don’t just correct cosmetic flaws; we ensure good oral health!
 Visit or call our orthodontist at Stonecreek Dental Care if you have any questions about our practice.

 Orthodontics issues we address include: